 Where to eat in Newport on an Oregon fall vacation

 This trip introduced us to restaurants that will become favorites as Alan and I continue to visit the central Oregon Coast.
-Yes, we’ve designated this area of Oregon as our new last-minute escape when we need a break from Montana.
+Yes, we’ve designated this area of Oregon as our new last-minute escape when we need a break from exploring Montana.

 In Newport, Taphouse at Nye Creek provided a sunny deck for lunch that included Oregon crafted beer.
 We also enjoyed a late lunch/early dinner at Local Ocean Seafood followed by sea lion watching in the Newport Harbor.
 I’ll be returning to Local Ocean for the seasonal special of grilled halibut and peaches.
 Yum!